 The only hard and fast guideline that some hikers follow when considering trail names is to allow the term to come to you naturally.
-That implies rather than making yourself one, you wait until something happens and the name sort of picks you.
+That implies rather than making yourself one, you wait until something happens and the name picks you.

 There are no restrictions or requirements, and you’ll find many people who have made their own decisions or altered their names over the years.
 Maybe in one phase of life, a name fit but over time you evolve and the name can then evolve with you.

-Another guideline I agree with is that you don’t have to accept any name from anyone if you don’t feel it is appropriate.
+Another guideline I agree with is that you don’t have to accept any name from anyone if you don’t feel appropriate.
 There’s no need to go by that name if someone gives you a trail name you dislike.

 How To Get Your Trail Name?